 Reputation X breaks down pricing into categories to make it easier for prospective clients to estimate the type of budget they will need to achieve their goals.
-Each service depends heavily on the current state of the reputation in question and the ultimate goals of the client.
+Each service depends heavily on the current state of the reputation in question and the client's ultimate goals.

-Reputation repair has three levels that range from $3,000 to $8,000.
+Reputation repair has three monthly levels ranging from $4,000 to $10,000.
 Reputation branding and content removal services range from $3,000 to $15,000.
-For Wikipedia pages, the rates are $2,000 for monitoring, $3,000 for editing, and $5,000 for creation.
+For Wikipedia pages, the rates are $1,000 for monitoring, $3,000 for editing, and $5,000 for creation.
 Pricing for review management will depend on the number of locations you have.
 Under 10 locations will be $500 per month per location, ten to 100 locations will be $400 per month per location, and over 100 locations will be $225 per month per location.
 Plan customization is available and is typically used by larger brands that require a high level of resources.